 Denton breaks open his double-barrel and drops in a pair of blood-red #6 duck-shot, the only type of shell that remains in his collection.
 He pockets two more, clamps the ammo can shut and slips out the uphill door of the cabin.

 This time of the season, corn fit to reach the sky, squash and beans resting while they wait for first frost, I see vandals come up the valley from that cesspit of a town.
 I hate to waste shot, but if I don’t, they think they can come back with a mob.

 He heads across the slope avoiding the sight of anyone trekking across his fields toward his house.
-His gardens are below in a broad swale that stays naturally moist throughout the summer; the dry heat elsewhere burns crops to desert bones.
-His wide descending arc brings him to his plot, this end showing rows of peppers, deep green, crimson and gold.
-A woman is walking oblivious, straight through his gardens.
+His gardens are below in a broad swale that stays naturally moist throughout the summer; the dry heat elsewhere burns crops to a crisp.
+His wide descending arc brings him to his plot—this end showing rows of peppers, deep green, crimson and gold.
+A woman is walking, oblivious, straight through his gardens.

 Would you look at that.
-Talk about brazen disregard for your own safety.
-She’s not stopping to steal or to even marvel at my work.
-What she going on…
+Talk about brazen disregard for self preservation.
+She’s not stopping to steal or even marvel at my work.
+What she doin’…